Food and Wine Travel Guide to Australia

 Hot air balloon experience.

-• Artisanal Food Encounters: From tangy aged cheddars to spice-kissed chocolates, local producers reflect the region’s dedication to quality and innovation.
-These flavors often appear on menus at restaurants in the city and valley.
+From tangy aged cheddars to spice-kissed chocolates, local producers reflect the region’s dedication to quality.
+These flavors often appear on menus at vineyard restaurants where you might enjoy confit duck with native Davidson plum sauce in a setting that combines dramatic architecture with seasonal, ingredient-driven menus.

 Highlights:

-• Hot-Air Ballooning Over Vineyards: Soar over the valley at sunrise, then indulge in champagne breakfasts featuring local charcuterie.
+• Hot-Air Ballooning Over Vineyards: Soar over the valley at sunrise, then indulge in a champagne breakfast featuring local Yarra Valley caviar and artisan charcuterie.

-• Progressive Vineyard Lunches: Enjoy one course at a time across multiple estates, with library wines that reveal aging potential.
+• Progressive Vineyard Lunches: Enjoy one course at a time across multiple estates, such as a slow-roasted lamb shoulder paired with a museum-release shiraz.

-• Chef-Gardener Cooking Classes: Pick seasonal produce, then transform it into a locally inspired feast matched with site-specific wines.
+• Chef-Gardener Cooking Classes: Pick seasonal produce like heirloom tomatoes, then transform them into a locally inspired feast matched with site-specific wines.

-• Gin Blending Sessions: Craft your own gin using Australian botanicals, bringing home a bottle that captures local aromatics.
+• Gin Blending Sessions: Craft your own gin using Australian botanicals like lemon myrtle, bringing home a bottle that captures local aromatics.

 Barossa Valley